juancamiloperezc/medio_artificial/README.md

     ![image](https://user-images.githubusercontent.com/87032143/203475838-b3d5ac39-1c95-4fe4-8a5c-03047abbce28.png)

-    and you run the project in yout navigator:
+    and you run the project in your navigator:

     ![image](https://user-images.githubusercontent.com/87032143/203476303-524ab278-bb88-4692-ac4f-34be92a19aa8.png)